Are you thinking of traveling to Palomino, Colombia?

-For those that don’t know Maria Mulata is the name of an up and coming singer from Colombia.
-Here in Palomino, it is the name of the most liveliest bar – with the friendliest staff.
+For those that don’t know Maria Mulata is the name of an up-and-coming singer from Colombia.
+Here in Palomino, it is the name of the liveliest bar – with the friendliest staff.

 During the day come here for a bit to eat and a drink (try one of the amazing handmade brownies) and in the evening you can expect live music

 Maria Mulata is one of the few places in Palamino where you can get a ‘proper coffee’ prepared in a french press; come here in the early afternoon for your coffee fix.

 It may not seem like an extravagant thing to do but here in Palamino it truly is.
 You can sit along the beach where it meets the river and get the best of both worlds.